Hypercontractivity for Markov Semigroups: Introduction

-In \cite{barthe-cattiaux-roberto} it is proved that $(P_t)_{t \geq 0}$ is a contraction along the family of Orlicz spaces $(\mathbb{L}_{\Phi_t})_{t \geq 0}$: namely that, for any $s \leq t$, it holds $\| P_t f \|_{\Phi_t} \leq \| P_s f\|_{\Phi_s}$.
-Moreover, such a contraction property is equivalent to the following, known as $F$-Sobolev inequality: for any $f \colon \mathbb{R}^n \to \mathbb{R}$ it holds
+In \cite{barthe-cattiaux-roberto} it is proved that $(P_{t})_{t \geq 0}$ is a contraction along the family of Orlicz spaces $(\mathbb{L}_{\Phi _{t}})_{t \geq 0}$: namely that, for any $s \leq t$, it holds $\| P_{t} f \|_{\Phi _{t}} \leq \| P_{s} f\|_{\Phi _{s}}$.
+Moreover, such a contraction property is equivalent to the following, known as $F$-Sobolev inequality (\cite{Rosen,W00}): for any $f \colon \mathbb{R}^{n} \to \mathbb{R}$ it holds

-where $C'$ is a constant that depends on $C$ and $\alpha$.
-Note that $\alpha=2$ corresponds to the Gaussian case depicted above.
-Such inequalities and contraction properties were used to establish dimension free isoperimetric inequalities and concentration properties for $\mu$ \cite{barthe-cattiaux-roberto,BCR07}.
+where $C'$ is a constant that depends on $C$ and $\alpha $.
+Note that $\alpha =2$ corresponds to the Gaussian case depicted above.
+Such inequalities and contraction properties were used to establish dimension free isoperimetric inequalities and concentration properties for $\mu $ \cite{barthe-cattiaux-roberto,BCR07}.
+We refer the reader to \cite{W14} for explicit criterion for a $F$-Sobolev inequality to hold, and to \cite{W00} for associated contraction property of the semi-group.

-Motivated by the previous two fundamental examples, the aim of this paper is to investigate on contraction properties $\| P_t f \|_{\Phi_t} \leq \| P_s f\|_{\Phi_s}$, $s \leq t$, along abstract general family of Orlicz spaces $(\mathbb{L}_{\Phi_t})_{t \geq 0}$, together with possible connection with functional inequalities of $F$-Sobolev type.
+Motivated by the previous two fundamental examples, the aim of this paper is to investigate on contraction properties $\| P_{t} f \|_{\Phi _{t}} \leq \| P_{s} f\|_{\Phi _{s}}$, $s \leq t$, along abstract general family of Orlicz spaces $(\mathbb{L}_{\Phi _{t}})_{t \geq 0}$, together with possible connection with functional inequalities of $F$-Sobolev type.

 The second objective of the paper is to explore a more general setting which would include inhomogeneous diffusion operators associated to one parameter families of probability measures that we now introduce.
-Consider $L_t:=\Delta - \nabla V_t \cdot \nabla$, $t \geq 0$, on $\mathbb{R}^n$, with $V_t$ smooth enough and such that $\int e^{-V_t}=1$ so that $\mu_t(dx)=e^{-V_t(x)}dx$ is a probability measure on $\mathbb{R}^n$ for all $t \geq 0$.
-The associated semi-group will be denoted by $(P^{(t)}_s)_{s \geq 0}$ (we refer to e.g. \cite{bakry,GZ} for its construction and related technicalities) which is reversible in $\mathbb{L}_2(\mu_t)$.
-One wishes to obtain contraction bounds of the type $\| P_t^{(t)} f \|_{\Phi_t} \leq m(t,s) \| P_s^{(s)} f\|_{\Phi_s}$, $s \leq t$ for some function $m$ possibly equal to 1.
+Consider $L_{t}:=\Delta - \nabla V_{t} \cdot \nabla $, $t \geq 0$, on $\mathbb{R}^{n}$, with $V_{t}$ smooth enough and such that $\int e^{-V_{t}}=1$ so that $\mu _{t}(dx)=e^{-V_{t}(x)}dx$ is a probability measure on $\mathbb{R}^{n}$ for all $t \geq 0$.
+The associated semi-group will be denoted by $(P^{(t)}_{s})_{s \geq 0}$ (we refer to e.g. \cite{bakry,GZ} for its construction and related technicalities) which is reversible in $\mathbb{L}_{2}(\mu _{t})$.
+One wishes to obtain contraction bounds of the type $\| P_{t}^{(t)} f \|_{\Phi _{t}} \leq m(t,s) \| P_{s}^{(s)} f\|_{ \Phi _{s}}$, $s \leq t$ for some function $m$ possibly equal to~1.

 Thus in the more general setting we not only change with time the Orlicz functions, but also the underlying probability measures.
+Here we are interested in a class of flows through Orlicz spaces and how it relates to an action of contractions.